CIS-5660-Fall-2025/hw02-stylization/README.md

 ![](./image/sobel.png)
 ![](./image/outline_wobble.gif)
 ![](./image/toggle_visual_effect.gif)

+model below is done by myself as computer animation class course last week.
 ![](./image/scene_final.gif)
 ## Project Overview:
 In this assignment, you will use a 2D concept art piece as inspiration to create a 3D Stylized scene in Unity.
 This will give you the opportunity to explore stylized graphics techniques alongside non-photo-realistic (NPR) real-time rendering workflows in Unity.